Schrödinger’s Cat Explained: The Quantum Box Experiment & Its Meaning

 Objective Collapse Theories propose that wave function collapse occurs inherently and spontaneously, independent of observation.
 According to these theories, certain physical conditions trigger the collapse, determining the state of a quantum system.
 This approach addresses the measurement problem by suggesting that wave functions collapse without the need for an observer.

-These theories offer a solution to the Schrödinger’s Cat paradox by eliminating the need for observation to determine the cat’s state.
+These theories offer a solution to Schrödinger’s Cat paradox by eliminating the need for observation to determine the cat’s state.
 Instead, the wave function collapses on its own, leading to a definite outcome.
 This perspective aligns more closely with our classical understanding of reality, where objects have definite properties and states.

 Modern Experiments and Developments